yangxin-stu/basic_knowledges/c++/cuda/cuda by example.md

 3. The C library function `malloc()` allocates standard, pageable host memory, while `cudaHostAlloc()` allocates a buffer of page-locked host memory.
 Sometimes called pinned memory, page-locked buffers have an important property: The operating system guarantees us that it will never page this memory out to disk, which ensures its residency in physical memory. `cudaHostAllocDefault`
 4. `cudaFreeHost()`
 5. CUDA streams can play an important role in accelerating your applications.
 A cudA stream represents a queue of GPU operations that get executed in a specific order.
 We can add operations such as `kernel launches`, `memory copies`, and `event` starts and stops into a stream.
 The order in which operations are added to the stream specifies the order in which they will be executed.
 6. A GPU supporting `device overlap` possesses the capacity to simultaneously execute a CUDA C kernel while performing a copy between device and host memory.
+7. NVIDIA GPUs support simultaneous kernel execution and two memory copies. one to the device and one from the device

+### other topics
+1. Typically, our GPU accesses only GPU memory, and our CPU accesses only host memory.
+But in some circumstances, it’s better to break these rules.
+2. `cudaHostAllocWriteCombined`.
+This flag indicates that the runtime should allocate the buffer as write-combined with respect to the CPU cache.
+This flag will not change functionality in our application but represents an important performance enhancement for buffers that will be read only by the GPU.
+However, write-combined memory can be extremely inefficient in scenarios where the CPU also needs to perform reads from the buffer
+3.  we’ve allocated our host memory with the flag `cudaHostAllocMapped`, the buffers can be accessed from the GPU.